Academic Information and Policies

 Loaning of Equipment

-Equipment such as crutches, heating pads, cold packs, etc., are available for your use, but are to be returned in good condition after use or you will be charged the cost of replacing the equipment.
+Equipment such as crutches, heating pads, cold packs, etc., is available for your use, but it must be returned in good condition after use, or you will be charged the cost of replacing it.

 Class Absences